From Amish Roots to a Life Redeemed

 A New Life — Built from the Ground Up

-- I served as a volunteer firefighter with the Greensburg, KY Fire Department, learning to serve others and face fear head-on.
+- • Service: Served as a volunteer firefighter with the Greensburg, KY Fire Department.